Category: A

 πŸ—ΊοΈ Region & Area

-Accord is part of the New England region of the United States.
-It is located within the larger town of Hingham, which spans an area of 26.35 square miles.
-The specific area of Accord is not separately measured as it is a village within Hingham.
+Albion is part of the New England region of the United States.
+It is located within the town of Lincoln, which covers a total area of about 20.1 square miles.
+The village itself is relatively small, representing a fraction of Lincoln’s total area.

 πŸ‘₯ Population & Demographics